DOI-USGS/ISIS3/README.md

 the outdated rsync download information can be found [here](https://github.com/USGS-Astrogeology/ISIS3/wiki/Outdated-ISIS-Data-Information)

 The ISIS Data Area is hosted on a combination of AWS S3 buckets and public http servers e.g. NAIF, Jaxa, ESA and not through conda channels like the ISIS binaries.
-This requires using the `downloadIsisData.py` script from within a terminal window within your Unix distribution, or from within WSL if running Windows 10.
+This requires using the `downloadIsisData` script from within a terminal window within your Unix distribution, or from within WSL if running Windows 10.
 Downloading all mission data requires over 520 GB of disk space.
 If you want to acquire only certain mission data [click here](#Mission-Specific-Data-Downloads).
 To download all ISIS data files, continue reading.

 To download all ISIS data, use the following command: